danielegrattarola/spektral/docs/templates/getting-started.md

 ## Node-level learning

-Besides learning to predict labels for the whole graph, like in this tutorial, GNNs are very effective at learning to predict labels for each individual node.
+Besides learning to predict labels for the whole graph, like in this tutorial, GNNs are very effective at learning to predict labels for each node.
 This is called "node-level learning" and we usually do it for datasets with one big graph (think a social network).

 For example, reproducing the results of the [GCN paper for classifying nodes in a citation network](https://arxiv.org/abs/1609.02907) can be done with `GCNConv` layers, the `Citation` dataset, and a `SingleLoader`: check out [this example](https://github.com/danielegrattarola/spektral/blob/master/examples/node_prediction/citation_gcn.py).